-There are 3 error conditions that can appear on the LCD Display:
+There are 2 error conditions that can appear on the LCD Display:

-- 1. Leadwire Cable Connection to the Stimulator
+1. Cable Connection to the Stimulator

-- 2. Electrode

-Connection to the

-Leadwire Cable

-3. Electrode

-Connection

-to the Body
+2. Electrode Connection to the Body

-As shown in each of the three illustrations above, for these three error conditions, a picture will appear on the right side of the LCD display with a flashing arrow indicating the specific problem to be addressed.
+As shown in each of the two illustrations above, for these three error conditions, a picture will appear on the right side of the LCD display with a flashing arrow indicating the specific problem to be addressed.

-8.2.1 LEADWIRE CABLE CONNECTION TO THE STIMULATOR
+8.2.1 CABLE CONNECTION TO THE STIMULATOR

-The first error condition shows a picture of the leadwire cable with a flashing arrow pointing to the stimulator as shown in the illustration to the right.
-This means the stimulator does not see the leadwire cable connector plugged into it.
-Gently plug the cable into the stimulator by aligning the plastic lever on the cable connector with the keyhole in the opening on the stimulator so it clicks in place (see photo in Section 2.1.1).
-If the screen still shows the same error condition to the right, then there may be a short in the leadwire cable between the cord and the plastic connector and a new leadwire cable will be required to use the stimulator.
+The first error condition shows a picture of a cable with a flashing arrow pointing to the stimulator as shown in the illustration to the right.
+This means the stimulator does not see the Dongle adapter cable connector plugged into it.
+Gently plug the Dongle adapter into the stimulator by aligning the plastic lever on the connector with the keyhole in the opening on the stimulator so it clicks in place (see photo in Section 2.1.1).
+If the screen still shows the same error condition to the right, then there may be a short in the dongle adapter and a new Dongle adapter will be required to use the stimulator.